 - babies do not get enough vitamin K from their mothers during pregnancy or breastfeeding

 Which babies are most at risk of developing VKDB?

-all babies have low levels of vitamin K and are therefore at risk
+- all newborn babies have low levels of vitamin K and are therefore at risk

 How is vitamin K given to my baby?

 The most reliable way to give babies vitamin K is by one injection into the muscle in the leg (intramuscular injection).
 One injection given just after birth will protect your baby for many months.

 It is possible to give babies vitamin K by mouth (orally).
 However, this is not recommended because:

 - vitamin K is not absorbed as well when given by mouth